 Besides all that, you should take note of the aesthetics of the unit to make sure that it works well with the rest of your yard furniture or whatever you might keep in that space.
 If the bird feeder creates a shocking discrepancy when being placed next to the rest of the furniture, you might not need it, or you might just have to get it in a different color or design.

 One of the best ways of making sure that the birds get to eat the food you’ve left them is to avoid setting up the feeder in an area where pests might be able to reach it.
-The most basic and effective squirrel-proof bird feeder is one that won’t allow the animal to reach inside and grab the seeds.
+Garden pests can wreak havoc in your yard and therefore taking steps to prevent them in the first place is strongly recommended.
+For instance, at the first sign of a pest infestation, do not hesitate to contact a local exterminator.
+Accordingly, you can find some helpful pest control tips and resources on the Pest Control Experts website here: https://www.

 There’s also the option of you selecting a feeder that can be glued to your window and that will let only smaller birds feed.
 If not, do make sure to hang the feeder in an area where baby squirrels can’t get close.